AlaskaAirlines/WC-Generator/README.md

 ## Custom namespace support

-When generating a new WC using the Auro WC-Generator, you are not restricted to using the Auro namespace for your new element.
+When generating a new custom element using the Auro WC-Generator, you are not restricted to using the Auro namespace for your new element.
 The following example will crate the project, `@aurodesignsystem/auro-ticker`

 ```shell
 $ wc-generate --name Auro-Ticker